LouisAndreN/pi5-nvme-iot-ml-partitionning/README.md

 # Setup of NVMe on Pi5 optimized for Smart Home

-This project provides an optimized configuration and partitionning system of a NVMe booted on Raspberry Pi 5, optimized for orchestration of Edge AI devices, ML models and services for an advanced smart home.
+This project provides an optimized configuration and partitionning system on a 1 TB NVMe, booted on Raspberry Pi 5, optimized for orchestration of Edge AI devices, ML models and services for an advanced smart home.

 The partitionning system is made as follows :